 Jamie Rundle is a Senior Lecturer in Management at Nottingham Business School, at Nottingham Trent University, specialising in operations and supply chain management.
 He holds an MBA from The University of Nottingham (2007), and a Postgraduate Certificate in Learning and Teaching in Higher Education (PGCert.LTHE).
 He is also a Fellow of the Higher Education Academy (FHEA).

-Prior to joining the academic sector in 2009, Jamie worked for over 17 years in manufacturing operations management and process improvement, both in SMEs in the print manufacturing industry, and in supply chain and logistics for a large multi-national automotive and rail supplies organisation.
-During this time, as an operations manager in demanding manufacturing environments, he led on process improvement projects, the training and mentoring of staff members, and technology scouting and implementation during the mid-1990s and early-2000s era of integrating digital workflows into legacy analogue processes.
+Prior to joining the academic sector in 2009, Jamie worked in manufacturing operations management and process improvement, both in SMEs in the print manufacturing industry, and in supply chain and logistics for a large multi-national automotive and rail supplies organisation.
+During this time, as an operations manager in demanding manufacturing environments, he led on process improvement projects, staff training and coaching, and technology scouting and implementation during the era of digital workflow and legacy analogue integration.

-His teaching comprises operations and supply chain management at all levels of study, including executive education, as well as project management and risk and crisis management for final year and MSc students.
-He has taught extensively overseas including MBA and MSc courses in Sri Lanka and Hong Kong, and Erasmus+ programmes in Finland, Norway, and France and has delivered presentations for conferences and seminars including the Principles of Responsible Management Education (PRME) at Sheffield Hallam University, AACSB seminars at Tampa, Florida.
+His teaching comprises operations and supply chain management at all levels of study including Executive Education, as well as Project Management and Risk and Crisis management for final year and MSc students.
+He has taught extensively overseas including MBA and MSc courses in Sri Lanka and Hong Kong, and Erasmus+ programmes in Finland, Norway, and France.
+He has delivered presentations for conferences and seminars including the Principles of Responsible Management Education (PRME) at Sheffield University, AACSB conferences and events at Tampa, Florida, and at the Norwegian Defence College in Oslo.

-Since 2013 Jamie has served as an Executive Committee member and trustee of The Case Centre at Cranfield University.
+Jamie is active in the case study community; since 2013 he has served as an Executive Committee member and trustee of The Case Centre at Cranfield University.
 He judged the Supply Chain category of the 2020 EFMD Global case awards and has previously acted as a reviewer for various case study writing awards and scholarships for The Case Centre, as well as for the North America Case Research Association (NACRA).

-Since 2017, Jamie has held a visiting lectureship in the Faculty of Logistics at Høgskolen i Molde, Norway, where he developed and teaches the elective master’s level course Disaster Relief Logistics (LOG-951).
+Jamie is currently a Visiting Fellow at Alliance Manchester Business School at The University of Manchester.
+Since 2017, he has also held a Visiting Lectureship in the Faculty of Logistics at Høgskolen i Molde, Norway, where he developed and teaches the elective postgraduate course Disaster Relief Logistics (LOG-951).

-Jamie held the position of external examiner at Hertfordshire Business School (2016-2019) and as a reviewer for the postgraduate project management online course at Boston University (2016).
+Jamie is currently an External Examiner for the Supply Chain programme at The University of Plymouth and has previously held the position of External Examiner at The University of Hertfordshire (2016-2019), and as a reviewer for the postgraduate Project Management online programme at Boston University (2016).

 Jamie has conducted various consultancy projects for local organisations including, process design and improvement with the NHS in South Yorkshire, process crisis planning with a pharmaceutical logistics provider in the Midlands, and supply chain mapping with a disaster relief non-profit organisation in Europe.